AC34/docker-v3-quick-lamp-dev-env/README.md

 ```
 docker-compose -f docker-compose.test.yml up
 ```
-The composer script name "dotest" will be called by docker-compose.

-Update the "dotest" part to make changes to suit for your tests.

 ## Customizing
 #### php

 	php.ini path is ./docker/php/settings/php.ini

 #### mysql

 	root password can be changed at docker-compose.run.yml.
 	Change the value of : MYSQL_ROOT_PASSWORD

-#### phpmyadmin
+#### php test image

+	The composer script name "dotest" will be called by docker-compose.
+	Update the "dotest" part to make changes to suit for your tests.